 The Association has a subsidiary company, Essex Waterways Ltd, which manages the Chelmer & Blackwater Navigation in Essex.
 This company is run by a board of directors appointed by IWA's trustees, but otherwise operates independently of IWA (hence the dotted line on the chart).
 Essex Waterways Ltd staff details are listed on the Essex Waterways contact page.

 Geographically, IWA is divided into eight regions, with the membership in each of these regions electing a committee, which in turn recommends a region chairman, who is appointed by trustees.
+The full procedure is available in the Governing Documents Section.
 Within each of these regions are between three and six branches (plus any groups, which have similar activities to branches but are not formally constituted as such).
 The operations of regions and branches are covered by a set of rules within a Branch Handbook.

-The Association employs a chief executive, appointed by trustees, who heads a staff, mostly based at the Association's Head Office at Chesham.
+The Association employs a chief executive (also the Company Secretary), appointed by trustees, who heads a staff, mostly based at the Association's Head Office at Chesham.
 The chief executive has responsibility for the day-to-day management of the Association, and the staff undertake work in running the Association's administration, including the collection of membership subscriptions, general enquiries, running the web site, e-mail arrangements, receiving and banking income, making payments for expenditure throughout IWA and Essex Waterways Ltd, arranging insurance for IWA corporate members, running the mail order shop, and providing support to all parts of the Association including WRG.
 Much of the Association's campaign work at a national level is undertaken from Head Office, once policy is set by trustees and relevant committees (mostly Navigation Committee).
 The team at Head Office also look after the Restoration Hub and publication of Waterways magazine and other IWA publications and promotional material and lead on membership recruitment for IWA.
-The Finance Manager at Head Office is also the Association's Company Secretary.